 courses are conducted through https://www.emergencyfirstresponse.com.

 CPR, first aid, caring for children ++

-Peter has been teaching students to become First Aid Instructors who now teach overseas in many countries in Europe, Asia and South Pacific as well as USA and Canada
+Peter and Tony have been teaching students to become First Aid Instructors who now teach overseas in many countries in Europe, Asia and South Pacific as well as USA and Canada

 - Small classes

 - Start at 10 am

 - All other classes include CPR at no extra cost

 - We love teaching you

 -Above all, we have fun and treat you as a person